msb2kml/Msb2Kml/Documents/Installation.md

 The application should be compiled from the sources of this repository or downloaded from the "Releases" pages.
-The application package (such as Msb2KmlXX.apk) should be transferred to the storage of the device (such as /sdcard/Downloads).
+The application package (such as Msb2KmlXX.apk) should be transferred to the storage of the device (such as Downloads).
 Selecting it with a File Manager should offer the opportunity to install it.

 # Accessory installations
 Other applications should be installed for a better experience;
 they are all frees.

 To look at GPS track in GPX files:
 [GPS Track Browser and Viewer](https://play.google.com/store/apps/details?id=com.qbedded.TrackBrowser) from Google Play.